London Art Fair 2014 at Business Design Centre

 Photos: Francesca Capra

-The London Art Fair runs from 15th – 19th January 2014, for further information or to book visit here.
+The London Art Fair runs from 15th – 19th January 2014.
+For further information or to book visit the fair’s website here.